fre-eyesus/codealpha_tasks/calculator-app/README-template.md

 # Frontend Mentor - Calculator app solution

-This is a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Calculator app challenge for Intership at CideAlpha].
+Code alpha challenges help you improve your coding skills by building realistic projects.

 ## Table of contents